RT993/firetv-jellyfin-client/README.md

    tinyurl.com/25r4a86f
    ```
    (Expands to `https://github.com/RT993/firetv-jellyfin-client/releases/latest/download/TreeHouse.apk`.)
 4. Downloader will fetch and install it.
-Launch **TreeHouse** from the Fire TV home screen.
+Launch **Jellythin** from the Fire TV home screen.

 This link always points at the newest release, so re-entering the same URL in Downloader later
 gets you the latest update.
 See [Releases](https://github.com/RT993/firetv-jellyfin-client/releases)